Would love your thoughts, please comment at the end of the post!

 Start a new tradition and put an end to the overabundance of sweets and fat-filled treats that double as the default diet option during Halloween.

-So consider keeping a collection of removable tattoos, glow sticks, glow-in-the-dark toys and other spooky Halloween themed playthings.
+Other distractions: Consider keeping a collection of removable tattoos, glow sticks, glow-in-the-dark toys, and other spooky Halloween themed playthings.
 Often the kids will be so excited by this surprising gift that they will forget all about the chocolates they’ve been craving.

 Decorating the cooler to look like an old treasure chest can make it more amusing for kids to dig into the healthy treats.
 Or you can carve faces into fruits rather than just pumpkins, crafting a wonderfully filling treat in the process.